-You don't necessarily have to do any research before you start your business plan.
+When you're ready to embark on your business plan, you don't necessarily have to do any research beforehand.
 You can dive right in, and as you work your way through LivePlan, it will help you see where you might need to supplement your knowledge of your market and industry.

-If you'd like to gather some data ahead of time to help your plan progress more quickly, here are some good areas to focus on.
+If you'd like to gather some data ahead of time to help your plan progress more quickly, here are some good areas of focus.

 Did you know that we have information-packed Industry Guides to help you with starting many kinds of businesses?

 When you know your target customer, you'll have an important key to writing much of your business plan.
 You already know what product or service your business will sell, but who, exactly, will you be selling it to?
 Try to come up with as specific a description as possible: what is your ideal customer's age range, gender, and average income?
 Where does this customer live, what are their hobbies?

 These articles may be helpful in thinking about your target customer:

 - The Importance of TAM, SAM, and SOM in Your Business Plan

 If this idea seems daunting, don't worry - many entrepreneurs feel this way.
 Every business solves a problem for a specific kind of customer.
 Once you identify what problem your company is solving for what kind of customer, you'll have another key element of your business plan.

 If you're not sure what problem your business is solving for your target customer, read:

 - Find a problem worth solving